How to Sign off an Email in French

 Dans l'attente de votre réponse (formal)

-Meaning “I look forward to hearing from you,” include this if you want to indicate that you're waiting for an answer.
+Meaning “I look forward to hearing from you.”
+Include this French email sign off if you want to indicate that you're waiting for an answer.
 This can also be shortened to “Dans l'attente” for semi-formal correspondence.

 Veuillez recevoir, Monsieur/Madame, mes salutations distinguées (formal)

-Literally meaning “please accept, Madam / Sir, my best regards” in English, this is used for general business or formal emails.
+Literally translates to “please accept, Madam / Sir, my best regards” in English, this is used for general business or formal emails.
 This phrase is similar to "yours sincerely" in English.

 Veuillez agréer l'expression de mes sentiments respectueux (formal)

 “Cordialement” can also be used alone for semi-formal business emails, which is becoming increasingly more common.
-However, if you are unsure, it is best to use one of the longer, more formal closings above, just to be on the safe side.
+If you’re unsure on formality when giving kind regards in French, it’s best to use one of the longer, more formal closings above to play it safe.

-Meaning “best wishes” or “all the best” in English, this can be used regardless of the closeness of the relationship.
+Meaning “best wishes” or “all the best” in English.
+This can be used regardless of the closeness of the relationship, making it a common email sign off French people enjoy.

 “Warmly” or “with warm regards” is a common way to sign off an email between friends.